Which Debts Can’t Be Discharged in Bankruptcy?

 Another downside is the potential loss of property.
 In Chapter 7, your non-essential assets will be sold to repay dues.
 Chapter 13 bankruptcy protects assets, but you must adhere to a strict court-approved payment plan for three to five years.

-Moreover, what you cannot do after filing bankruptcies includes obtaining new lines of credit immediately and making large purchases without court approval if you’re in a Chapter 13 repayment plan.
+Moreover, what you cannot do after filing for bankruptcy includes obtaining new lines of credit immediately and making large purchases without court approval if you’re in a Chapter 13 repayment plan.

 Does the debtor have the right to a discharge or can creditors object to the discharge?